A Goalie's 5Rs

 One strategy to help release is a quick skate to the corner and back, or for the older kids that have water bottles on the net, you can do what Kiprusoff did; he took a drink of water, spat it out, and then sprayed his face.
 These actions were to represent washing away what just happened.
 He then drank water to rejuvenate himself.
 All this took less than 15 seconds and it helped him move forward.

 Keeping your emotions in check after being scored on is essential.
 Hockey, like other competitive sports, gets your adrenaline pumping.
 This, in turn, causes a rise in your heart rate.
 To restore yourself to a calmer state, you need to relax.
 Restoring your mental faculties to a more relaxed state will increase your performance and get you better prepared and focused on what will occur next.
 A quick breathing technique to help restore calmness is to breathe in through your nose for about 3 - 4 seconds, and out through your mouth for double the time.
-This quick relaxation technique is simple and can be done once or twice to help re-center yourself.
+This quick relaxation technique is simple and can be done once or twice to help re-centre yourself.

 When you are calm, now is the time to review what went on.
 Take a quick second to think what you could learn from the goal and/or use the time to remind yourself of how great you are.
 The time can be spent to bring yourself back to a basic fundamental technique that you are working on with your goalie coach (i.e. play at the top of the crease).